cvc5/cvc5/src/rewriter/README.md

 only exists in the outermost layer.

-All used variables in match and target must show up in the parameters list and `def` list, Variables in the parameter list must be covered by the variables in match.
+All used variables in match and target must show up in the parameters list and `def` list, variables in the parameter list must be covered by the variables in match.
 Any unmatched variable will lead to an error.

 ``` lisp